multiprocessio/dsq/README.md

-# Commandline tool for running SQL queries against JSON, CSV, Excel, Parquet, and more.
+# Commandline tool for running SQL queries against JSON, CSV, Excel, Parquet, and more

-## Stay in the loop

 Since Github doesn't provide a great way for you to learn about new releases and features, don't just star the repo, join the [mailing